A model structure on the category of diffeological spaces

 \section{Abstract}

-We construct a finitely generated model category structure on the category of diffeological spaces, which is Quillen adjunct to the model structure on the category of topological spaces having Serre fibrations as the class of fibrations and weak homotopy equivalences as the class of weak equivalences.
+We construct on the category of diffeological spaces a Quillen model structure having smooth weak homotopy equivalences as the class of weak equivalences.
+It is shown that our model structure on the category of diffeological spaces is Quillen equivalent to the standard Quillen model structure on the category of topological spaces, with weak homotopy equivalences as the class of weak equivalences.